lammps/lammps/doc/src/angle_write.rst

 Write energy and force values to a file as a function of angle for the currently defined angle potential.
-Force in this context means the angle force, not the force on individual atoms.
+Force in this context means the force with respect to the angle, not the force on individual atoms.
 This is useful for plotting the potential function or otherwise debugging its values.
 The resulting file can also be used as input for use with :doc:`angle style table <angle_table>`.

 If the file already exists, the table of values is appended to the end of the file to allow multiple tables of energy and force to be included